everx-labs/everdev-vscode/README.md

 ![Create NodeJS project](images/js_create.jpg)

 We named our project `demo`.
-After command is finished you will see package.json with js sdk dependencies and index.js file with client creation, connecting to Developer Network net.ton.dev.
+After command is finished you will see package.json with js sdk dependencies and index.js file with client creation, connecting to local blockchain [TONOS Startup Edition](https://docs.ton.dev/86757ecb2/p/19d886-ton-os-se).

+To connect to the local blockchain you need to run it.
+[Find out how to launch it here](https://docs.ton.dev/86757ecb2/p/324b55-installation/t/7337a3).

 Client creation:
 ![Client creation](images/js_demo.jpg)